OPERATION OF THE ASTROLABE

 scale on only one arm, not both.

-Mark the point against the declination of OPPOSITE sign but EQUAL
+Mark the point against the declination of OPPOSITE SIGNUM but

 The diametricly opposite point is now plotted on the rete.